himali-s/RandomInPython/README.md

 # RandomInPython
-some functions for random module in python
+some functions related to  'random' module in python